Human Resources Strategy For Researchers

 - Internal evaluation: after two years, the University will make an internal evaluation, in order to check the implementation of the Action plan.

-- External evaluation: every four years the European Commission will draft a report on the improvements performed to reach the objectives defined in the Action plan.
+- External evaluation: every three years the European Commission will draft a report on the improvements performed to reach the objectives defined in the Action plan.